graphitemaster/incbin/README.md

 needed.
 It's suggested you integrate this tool as part of your projects's pre-build events so that this can be automated.
 A more comprehensive list of options for this tool can be viewed by invoking the tool with `-help`

+If you're using a custom prefix, be sure to specify the prefix on the command line with `-p <prefix>` so that everything matches up.

 ## Miscellaneous